-With a vision to radically redefine the image of the informal settlements we work in, we use film as an empowerment and development tool while networking with other similar minded organizations in raising awareness nationally and internationally about the lives of informal dwellers.
+With a vision to radically redefine the image of the informal settlements we work in, we use film as empowerment and development tool while networking with other similar-minded organizations in raising awareness nationally and internationally about the lives of informal dwellers.

 It all started with a show by Austrian artists at the Alliance Française in Nairobi in March 2006.
 Drawing from their different perspectives, the artists from Vienna (Barbara Husar, Michael Lampert, Alexander Nikolić and Lukas Pusch), and Sam Hopkins, based in Nairobi met with the residents of Mathare, a slum of 500,000 people in Nairobi.
 In meeting with the residents, the need for an authentic story highlighting the lives and times of the residents was mooted and slowly developed.
-After numerous interviews, of the different stories from the different artistes' perspectives, a documentary fusing the different stories was developed.
-It was in essence the very first general test for what would be slum tv and therefore sought to very authentically speak to the real life stories of the residents of Mathare slums.
-In the words of SLUM TVs co-founders, the vision and values continue to drive our narrative because after all - from it did we arise!!
+After numerous interviews, of the different stories from the different artists' perspectives, a documentary fusing the different stories was developed.
+It was, in essence, the very first general test for what would be slum tv and therefore sought to very authentically speak to the real-life stories of the residents of Mathare slums.
+In the words of SLUM TV co-founders, the vision and values continue to drive our narrative because after all - from it did we arise!!

 “..........It is not uncommon for visiting dignitaries to wonder around Mathare in a press jaunt.
 However, I had the impression that the local audience did perceive us as different.
 So developing from this experience onto Slum TV, I think what I am most interested in is the issue of primary and secondary audience.”
 Sam Hopkins.